kpb/cultureofcode.online/content/blog/culture/distributed-work.md

 ---

 With the outbreak of the COVID-19 virus, a lot of us are lucky enough to be able to work from home.
-While it's great we don't have to worry about losing our income in the short term, being forced into working from home is still stressful and likely to impact our team/org/company productivity.<!--more--> There are plenty of examples of high performance companies and teams that have embraced distributed work.
+While it's great we don't have to worry about losing our income in the short term, being forced into working from home by a global pandemic is stressful and likely to impact our team/org/company productivity.<!--more--> There are plenty of examples of high performance companies and teams that have embraced distributed work long before they were forced to.
 Some of them have been working this way for more than 20 years and have documented their tools, practices, and techniques.
 Let's learn from them.

-I'm hearing a lot of negative talk about reduced productivity, mostly from management inexperienced with distributed work.
+I hear a lot of negative talk about how unproductive we will be, mostly from management inexperienced with distributed work.
 Of course anything new or stressful will reduce productivity for a short while.
 But, it might be more helpful to embrace good practices and tools towards establishing a culture of distributed 'remote-first' working that will serve you, your teams, and your company long after the pandemic has slowed down.
-If being forced to work remotely is going to be disruptive, take the chance to fundamentally improve the way you work.
+If being forced to work remotely is going to be disruptive, take this opportunity to fundamentally improve the way we work.

 ### Terminology

-I'm preferring the term _distributed_ vice _remote_, _work-from-home_, or _telecommute_ intentionally.
+I'm intentionally preferring the term _distributed_ versus _remote_, _work-from-home_, or _telecommute_.
 Distributed
-connotes an all-in, remote-first philosophy and an every-employee inclusiveness, as opposed to a we're here in the real office and you're over there pretending to work in your pajamas.
+connotes an all-in, remote-first philosophy; an every-employee inclusiveness, as opposed to a we're here in the real office and you're over there pretending to work from home in your pajamas.

 ### Practices